10 Ways to Spend a Family Weekend at Belle Isle State Park

 5. Music by the River

 Cuddle up on a blanket under the setting sun and listen to music as a part of the Music by the River Series.
 Enjoy rock, gospel, and bluegrass all summer long.
 While the band plays on the stage, parents can dance and relax while the kids enjoy the playground.
-Belle Isle will welcome bluegrass tunes by the White Top Mountain Band on August 12 and gospel music by Southern Grace on August 19.
-Learn more.
+Learn more about events held at Belle Isle State Park.

 6. Kilmarnock Volunteer Fire Department’s Fireman’s Carnival (July 25 – July 31)